slydomon/Leetcode/Template-BinarySearch.md

 ## Code of Binary Search.
-The "if(target < range[m])" part can be modified to any other conditions that result in searching for left part, so as the else part.
+The "if(target < range[m])" part can be modified to any other conditions that result in searching for left part, so as the else part and the last (range[left] == target)? left:-1

 ```
 int binary_search(int left, int right, int target, vector<int> range)